 America is a circumcising country and being circumcised is considered normal.
 Many of us went through periods of making fun of uncircumcised kids.
 When you grow up in a non-circumcising country, having a foreskin is normal so naturally and it is the circumcised kids who are made fun off.
 A circumcised penis does not exist since it is purely a social construct.
 There is no such thing as a penis without a foreskin, the foreskin is the penis just as much as fingers are your hand.
 This is simple to understand because the penis invariably comes with a foreskin and no matter how many times it is cut off, it will always a part of the penis.
 This is hard to comprehend because of the social context of today.
 If a male is circumcised as a child, he you grows up identifying as a boy so naturally he identifies his penis as a penis from an early age.
 However, what he has is not a penis but simply part of his entire penis, the other part having been cut off when he was an infant.
 What makes this even harder to understand is that most if not all of one’s peers and fathers are circumcised as well, which further reinforces the false belief that what one has is a penis and not part of one.
 Because of the psychological importance of this body part, it is far easier to escape reality and console oneself in “mass delusion”.

+Back to circumcision now though.
 The average foreskin is 12-15 square inches of the penis, contains most of the nerve endings, all the natural mobility, lubrication, and sensitivity preserving functions the penis has evolved to have and that effectively 0% of men willingly remove it because no one wants a smaller, less pleasurable penis.

 Circumcision is a practice that causes harm, and the basic, common sense injustice of it is something to be opposed.
 Most men in the dark about this— they don’t even know it happened, don’t know they have a scar on their penis, don’t know their penis was supposed to look and feel differently, and don’t have access to feelings that their infant selves undoubtedly experienced and stored for later displacement.